alexle001/STA-561-Final-Project/README.md

 # STA-561-Final-Project

-Both the .tex file and the pdf version of the report are inlcude along with the code
+Both the .ipynb code file and the pdf version of the report are inlcude.
+Enojy